 The thing to notice is the position of Anthony Reyes' PAS forearm in Frame 41 at the moment his GS foot plants.
 Notice how Anthony Reyes' PAS forearm is horizontal, rather than vertical, in Frame 41.
 Anthony Reyes' PAS forearm isn't vertical until Frame 45, at which point his shoulders have rotated significantly.

 You can see the same thing in the picture above of Mark Prior.
 The thing to notice is how much Mark Prior's shoulders have rotated, and how much his PAS elbow has pulled back, but his arm still hasn't reached 90 degrees of external rotation.

 That is the telltale of an arm that is quite late.

-Joba Chamberlain's pitching mechanics alerted me to importance of timing, rather than the mere position of the arms, to pitching injuries.
+Finally, it was Joba Chamberlain's pitching mechanics that alerted me to importance of Timing, rather than the mere position of the arms, to pitching injuries.

 I go into greater detail about the scientific basis for why the Inverted W is problematic elsewhere, but if you are interested in a more technical, anatomically-based explanation of why I think this is a problem, then let me give you one in the form of an e-mail I received in April of 2007...

 I'm not sure he's exactly right about why this is bad, but what he says is interesting enough to make me think I'm on to something.

 If you look at the arm actions of guys like Randy Johnson, Nolan Ryan, and Greg Maddux, you will see that their Pitching Arm Side (PAS) elbows never get above the level of their shoulders.